List of Daredevil (TV series) characters: Tammy Hattley

 Tammy Hattley (portrayed by Kate Udall) is the Special Agent in Charge of the FBI and Ray Nadeem and Dex's superior.
 She later sides with Kingpin where she killed Winn so that Felix Manning can get Ray to cooperate with Kingpin.
 At one point in her life, she had two children where one of them was killed in a staged hit and run.
 As part of Ray's dying action, Daredevil exposed Kingpin's actions causing Hattley and those swayed to Kingpin's side to be arrested.

 Seema Nadeem

 Seema Nadeem (portrayed by Sunita Deshpande) is Ray Nadeem's wife.

 Sami Nadeem

 Sami Nadeem (portrayed by Noah Huq) is Ray Nadeem's son.

 Wellers

 Wellers (portrayed by Matthew McCurdy) is an FBI agent on Ray Nadeem's team serving as Fisk's protective detail.

 Theo Nelson

-Theo Nelson (portrayed by Peter Halpin) is Foggy Nelson's older brother who has worked his whole life at his family's butcher shop.
+Theo Nelson (portrayed by Peter Halpin) is Foggy Nelson's younger brother who has worked his whole life at his family's butcher shop.